 Here is what you do not have coverage for:

-Collision coverage is an insurance policy that protects your vehicle in an accident with another car or object.
 On the other hand, comprehensive coverage offers protection against non-collision-related damage or loss, such as theft or damage caused by harsh weather conditions.
-Both types of coverage are advised for complete protection.
+It protects your vehicle when it is parked.
+Both types of coverage are recommended so you have complete protection.

 While it sounds like a standard form of coverage, it is not mandatory.
 But it is recommended, especially if you have a newer vehicle.